feltcute/ModdingDocsMGD/Doc/Monsters/Triggers.rst

   "lineTrigger": "OnLoss",
   "move": [""],
   "theText":[
     "Displays after the monster is defeated and taken out of the encounter.
+DOES NOT FUNCTION IN SINGLE MONSTER FIGHTS (game explodes otherwise).
+Intended for multi enemy fights, but this never triggers if it's the final monster in an encounter.
 This has many uses, but take care not to call a function that would specify the original moster specifically, or it will crash the game.", "The "move": key can optionally be given a specific skill to check for.", "It can also take stances, or be left blank to generally trigger."
     ]